RohanSidhu/CAT125_Website/pages/my_projects.md

 This was just a sample picture that was created, since the code only created the shapes, I am able to create other shapes too like reconstructing the mickey mouse silhouette.

+The different shape objects that I had were:
+* Rectangle
+* Circle
+* Line
+* Triangle

 ## Mickey Mouse
 The last one is on the bottom right.
 This project was fairly simple and one of the one of beginning projects I completed.
 The user can click on the canvas and it will spawn a mickey silhouette.
 It is draggable and disappears if the user takes the mouse away from the canvas.